 Exercise to relax.
 Walking, YOGA, deep breathing, and stretching are great stress reducers.
 Vigorous or aerobic exercise can deplete the adrenals.
 If your symptoms are severe wait until you feel a little stronger to do these.

-Foods to Avoid in Adrenal Fatigue
+Foods to Avoid with Adrenal Fatigue:

 The following have been shown to relieve Adrenal Fatigue symptoms: